realyixuan/blog/Perfectionism is a pitfall.md

 So why do you want your desktop highly tidy?
 You should know the feeling comes with price which is huge, and you won't and can't pay it off once, perfection is like a loan in which only principal has been repaid when you get things perfect, but you need to pay exorbitant interest every day.

-## Where is perfection suitable
+: Where is perfection suitable ?

-simple and short-term thing,
+simple and short-term thing.

-## So does perfectionism do any good?
+: So does perfectionism do any good?

 On the plus side: "keep you hungry, keep you foolish".